GrantByrne/Zapper/README.md

 I also think that since home theater set up can get really complicated with many many different components, it's a problem that lends itself well to crowd sourcing through open source.

-My hope is to make a system that meets my needs, but it also extensible to fits the needs of other people looking to have a more flexible universal remote experience.
+My hope is to make a system that meets my needs, but is also extensible to fits the needs of other people looking to have a more flexible universal remote experience.